State and Local Policy Database

 Mode Shift Targets

-At this time, the City does not have a codified mode share target for trips within the city.
+The City of Aurora does not have a codified mode share target .

 Progress Achieved Toward Mode Shift Targets

-Last Updated: October 2021
+Last Updated: August 2023

 Public Transit List All

-Transportation Funding
+Transit Funding

 Access to Transit Services

-Last Updated: October 2021
+Last Updated: August 2023

 Efficient VehiclesList All

-Vehicle Purchase Incentives
+Efficient Vehicle Purchase Incentives

-Vehicle Infrastructure Incentives
+Vehicle Charging Infrastructure Incentives

-EV Charging Locations
+EV Charging Ports

 Electric School Bus Goal

-EV Transit Bus Goal
+Electric Transit Bus Goal

-Last Updated: October 2021
+Last Updated: August 2023

 Freight System EfficiencyList All

-Last Updated: October 2021
+Last Updated: August 2023

-Score: 11.5 out of 15 points
+Score: 19 out of 40 points

-Energy & Water Utilities Summary List All
+Community Energy Infrastructure Summary List All

 Xcel (Public Service Company of Colorado), an investor-owned utility (IOU), is the primary electric and natural gas utility for the City of Aurora.
 The State of Colorado requires spending and savings targets for its utilities through an EERS as well as efficiency requirements within demand-side management plans to be filed annually.
-To learn more about the state requirements for electric and gas efficiency, please visit the Colorado page of the State Database
+To learn more about the state requirements for electric and gas efficiency, please visit the Colorado page of the State Database.

 Aurora Water is the municipal utility that provides the City of Aurora with drinking water services, while the Metro Wastewater Reclamation District provides wastewater treatment and stormwater management.

-Last Updated: July 2021
+Last Updated: September 2023

 Electricity and Natural Gas Efficiency SavingsList All